Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Discussion

 We assessed the performance of our proposed method on synthetic data that mimic profiles of X-ray absorption spectra.
 Bi-cross validation was used to show that number of the ground-truth domains was correctly identified and the spatial domains obtained by our method were identical with the ground-truth domains in the synthetic data (see Figs. \ref{fig:demo_image} and \ref{fig:demo_NMF}).
 Next, we assessed the performance of our method on two different real 2D-XAS datasets (see Figs. \ref{fig:gaussfit_full}(A) and (B)).
 We confirmed that our method could determine the rank of the factor matrices $r$ and extract spatial domains with different spectral profiles from these data (see Figs. \ref{fig:XAFS_NMF1} and \ref{fig:XAFS_NMF2}).
-Then, we quantitatively compared results obtained with our method and with the k-means method on the real 2D-XAS data shown in Figs. \ref{fig:gaussfit_full}(A).
-We confirmed that almost all of the domain patterns obtained with our method were highly correlated with the results obtained with the k-means method (see Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_KMeans_W} and Table \ref{tab:correlation_NMF_KMeans}), and thus, results of the two methods were consistent.
-Finally, we quantitatively compared results obtained with our method and with respect to the peak top energy on real 2D-XAS data shown in Figs. \ref{fig:gaussfit_full}(A).
-We confirmed that the spatial patterns and the peak top energies of the domains extracted by the modified ONMF were partially correlated with those of the domains obtained with respect to the lower and higher sides of the peak energy of the X-ray absorption spectra (see Fig. \ref{fig:gaussfit} and Tables \ref{tab:correlation_NMF_gaussfit} and \ref{tab:PTE_NMF}).
-Note that the consistency with results of the k-means method and the peak top energy had also been confirmed using other data clipped from a non-active region in Fig. \ref{fig:gaussfit_full}(A) \cite{RN1498}.
+Then, we quantitatively compared the results obtained with our method and those with the k-means method on the real 2D-XAS data shown in Figs. \ref{fig:gaussfit_full}(A).
+We confirmed that almost all of the domain patterns obtained with our method were highly correlated with the results obtained with the k-means method (see Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_KMeans_W} and Table \ref{tab:correlation_NMF_KMeans}); thus, the results of the two methods were consistent.
+Moreover, we quantitatively compared the results obtained by our method and those by thresholding of the PTE map shown in Figs. \ref{fig:gaussfit_full}(A).
+We found that the spatial patterns and the PTEs of the domains extracted by the one-sided ONMF were correlated with those of the domains obtained by thresholding the PTE map (see Fig. \ref{fig:gaussfit} and Tables \ref{tab:correlation_NMF_gaussfit} and \ref{tab:PTE_NMF}).
+Note that the consistency with the results of the k-means method and the PTE map had also been confirmed using other data clipped from a non-active region in Fig. \ref{fig:gaussfit_full}(A) \cite{RN1498}.
+Finally, we applied Bayesian spectroscopy to spectra of different domains obtained by our method and decomposed the spectra of the individual domains into spectral components.
+We found that the spectral features of some of the decomposed spectral components differ in the individual domains (see Fig. \ref{iakaiFig01}).